DarthMooMancer/i3-Dots/README.md

 3. jdtls = java lsp
 4. lua_ls = Lua lsp

 I also use custom snippets along with the ones included with lsp.
 Instead of using an engine, i just use the builtin one from neovim.
+However I do have an old dotfiles repo with snippets engine and mason.
+Here is the repo and the commit - https://github.com/DarthMooMancer/dotfiles-old/tree/b0e5eb402e01570056569994ebbc18b0b6143a7a

 I also moved back to i3 so the last hyprland push is commit c0d3029 on November 1, 2024.
 Support for hyprland wont be updated only i3.

 PACKAGES NEEDED and Setup
 -------------------------